Why Do Insurers Deny Long-Term Disability Claims?

 ERISA law comes with its own rules and strict deadlines.
 For example, under ERISA claimants may not submit new or updated evidence after the appeal stage.
 This means that should your claim go to litigation you may not use any new evidence.
 Unfortunately, ERISA law generally benefits the insurance companies, not the claimants.

 During the LTD claim process, it is necessary to have correspondence with the insurance company.
 These companies continuously ask for more information, and handling them can be difficult.
 The long-term disability attorneys at Chisholm Chisholm & Kilpatrick have over 30 years of collective experience dealing with insurance companies and know how they operate.
-Fortunately, an ERISA attorney can deal with your insurance company for you.
+Fortunately, an ERISA attorney can deal with your insurance company for you and offer you strong legal advice and representation during this process.

 Some of the ways we deal with your insurance company include: